liflab/beepbeep-3-book/markdown/palettes/README.md

 Given an XML document *x* as input, the quantifier:

-- evalutes function *d* on this document; in this case, it produces a set of numbers corresponding to all the values inside a `<b>` tag;
+- evaluates function *d* on this document; in this case, it produces a set of numbers corresponding to all the values inside a `<b>` tag;
 - for each number *n*, it creates a new copy of *f*, associates the value *n* to a context key called *z*, and evaluates *f*(*x*);
 - it finally computes the logical conjunction of all the returned values.